 There’s no question that children require some type of casual footwear option.
-Something that pairs just as well with a pair of kids’ jeans as it does with a dress is key — versatility means a lot where little ones are concerned, and it’s a lot easier overall if you don’t have to think about juggling different pairs of shoes to pair with every outfit in their closet.
+Something that pairs just as well with a pair of kids’ jeans as it does with a dress is key — versatility means a lot where little ones are concerned, and it’s a lot easier overall if you don’t have to think about juggling different pairs of kids' shoes to pair with every outfit in their closet.

 Sneakers are essential for backyard play and beyond.
 Look for a pair that has a sturdy rubber outsole, which promotes traction and makes it easier for them to run around.
 That’s important in backyards, where certain areas may be muddy and spongey and others more firm and stable.
 If your kids are especially young, or if they just don’t enjoy tying laces, you can opt for a style that features Velcro straps instead.
 Additional features, like cushioned insoles and midfoot support, ensure that your child remains comfortable while playing.

 Not all kids want to wear sneakers, or they may not be in a position to change into them before playtime.
 Whatever the situation, you can still make sure they’re ready for a slightly more active change of pace.
 All-weather shoes feature significant details that are focused on comfort, like slip-on configurations and Velcro straps that easily push down to secure the foot and keep it snug.
 They provide stability and also happen to look great with everything from little girls’ dresses to leggings and tunics.